 Reductionism is the basis for most science.
 Since so many factors can be involved, isolating them in a lab-bench experiment can yield valuable insights.
 For epidemiological studies, it doesn’t work as ...

 Yesterday, in Part 1, I wrote about the problems of trying to define homelessness and how using a point-in-time count can be misleading when trying to formulate policy.
-The point-in-time count ...
+The point-in-time count hardly ...

 Some results have been hidden because they may be inaccessible to you